OliverFarren/testPackage/README.md

 This project is a minimum viable package to understand and test how to build a local package and import into a project.

-Currently I am unable to locally use the package as intended.
+Used in StackOverflow post [here](https://stackoverflow.com/questions/66805833/unable-to-use-locally-built-python-package-in-development-mode)

+Wasn't able to build and use package locally.
+These issues have now been resolved.

 Intended result: